georust/rinex/CONTRIBUTING.md

 ========================

-To add a newly launched SBAS vehicles, simply add it to the rinex/db/SBAS/sbas.json database.
+To add a newly launched SBAS vehicles, simply add it to the gnss-rs/data/sbas.json database.

-The only mandatory fields are :
+This database is auto integrated to this library to provide detailed SBAS supports.
+The only mandatory fields (in the databse) are:
 - the "constellation" field
 - the SBAS "prn" field (which is 100 + prn number)
 - "id": the name of that vehicle, for example "ASTRA-5B"